Rover 14: Pilot 14 and Speed Pilot

-P1
+Rover 14 P1 (1933–1938)

 The Rover Fourteen P1 was announced in early September 1933 to replace the interim Pilot 14.
 It had been seen previously by the public in prototype in the RAC Rally at Hastings as the competition winning Rover Speed Fourteen 4-door coupé.

 The B H Thomas six-cylinder ohv engine from the Pilot had a capacity of 1,577 cc.
 Maximum power output of 48 bhp (39.7 kW) at 4,600 rpm and a top speed of 111 km/h (69 mph) were claimed.

 The car had no luggage compartment and the spare wheel and tyre were carried in a metal case positioned vertically above the back bumper with a fold-out luggage rack.

 Streamline

 During 1934 an extra new body shape was offered designated Streamline saloon and, more compact, a Streamline coupé.
 Both were a fastback shape, the rear portion not unlike the Riley Kestrel body.
 The four-door Streamline coupé's roof left even less headroom for the rear passengers than the restricted space available to backseat passengers in the Streamline saloon.

 For the 1934 Olympia Motor Show the wheelbase was extended by 3 inches to 115 inches and the track widened by ½ an inch.
 The lengthened wheelbase put the seats well within the wheelbase.